-3.14 Bundled Resources
+3.14 ACCESSIBLE RESOURCES

-To remain SHORT & SWEET, a screencast shows only the most important aspects of a concept.
-Therefore, it is likely to leave out the less important parts for brevity.
-Nonetheless, the missing aspects might provide the infrastructure needed for the viewer to follow the screencast and perform the actions himself.
-For instance, if you are doing a screencast about using a feature of an image editing application, you might have already prepared an original source image that you will modify.
-You would never start the screencast by showing how to create the source image since that is not the focus of the screencast.
+To remain short, a screencast shows only the most important parts of a concept.
+Therefore, it is likely to leave out the unimportant parts for brevity.
+Nonetheless, those parts might provide the infrastructure needed for the viewer to follow the screencast and perform the actions himself.
+For instance, if you are doing a screencast on using a feature of an image editor program, you might have already prepared the original image that you are going to use.
+You would never start the screencast by showing how to create the original image since that is not the main focus of the screencast.
 And yet, without the original image, the viewer will not be able to replicate your steps in the screencast.

 How can the viewer access the resources that you are using in your screencast to replicate your steps?

-Bundle any resources that are referenced in the screencast as a convenient downloadable package.
-Then advertise the URL for this download package at the beginning or end of your screencast so that the viewer can know where to download the referenced resources.
-It is also possible to use
+Bundle any additional resources that are referenced in the screencast as a convenient download package.
+Then advertise the URL for this download package at the beginning or end of your screencast so that the viewer knows where he can download the resources.
+It is possible to use EMBELLISHMENTS to advertise the static URL and the contents of the package.